stormbeard/thesis/proposal/proposal.md

 #### Storage Tiering

 Nutanix clusters are composed of servers that contain both SSDs and HDDs.
-These disks obviously have a very large performance differential, so the NDFS has a notion of storage tiers.
-Each storage tier contains similar groupings of disks so that the NDFS can migrate "cold" or unused data from a tier containing fast disks (such as SSDs or NVMe drives) down to a tier containing slower disks (such as HDDs).
-This allows for optimizations in the file system such as a persistent write buffer that only sends random writes to SSDs and coalesces data to before down-migrating to the HDDs via a single large and sequential write.
+These disks obviously have a very large performance differential, so NDFS has a notion of storage tiers.
+Each storage tier contains similar groupings of disks so that NDFS can migrate "cold" or unused data from a tier containing fast disks (such as SSDs or NVMe drives) down to a tier containing slower disks (such as HDDs).
+This frees the hot tier to store frequently used data and allows for optimizations in the file system such as a persistent write buffer that only sends random writes to SSDs and coalesces the data to before down-migrating to the HDDs via a single large and sequential write.
 Stargate's data placement decisions are performed on a per-tier basis.

 #### Replica Disk Selection

-When a write is made in the NDFS, data is written to multiple disks.
+When a write is made in NDFS, data is written to multiple disks.
 The number of data replicas is determined by a configurable setting called the Replication Factor (RF).
-In an RF2 cluster, Stargate will attempt to place data on a local disk and another copy of the data on a disk that resides on a remote node.
-Similar to HDFS, the NDFS will also attempt to place data in a rack-aware manner.
+In an RF3 cluster, Stargate will attempt to place data on a local disk and two other copies of the data that will each reside on different remote nodes.
+Similar to HDFS, NDFS will also attempt to place data in a rack-aware manner.
 This will prevent data loss scenarios if a single node or rack of nodes were to irreperably fail.

 Currently, Stargate will attempt to select a number of disks corresponding to the cluster RF that satisfy the following criteria: